Adult Skills and Community Learning

-This course intends to provide an in-depth understanding of the knowledge and skills needed when you are working directly with children or young people in primary, secondary, special schools and colleges.
-The age range you will be studying is from four years to 19 years.
-There are elements of early years included when exploring child development and theoretical perspectives.
-It will cover all aspects of specialist support including planning, delivering, and reviewing assessment strategies to support learning alongside the teacher, bilingual support, special educational needs and disability, reflective practice, and personal and professional development.
+This course intends to provide an in depth understanding of knowledge.
+Along with skills needed when you're working directly with children or young people.
+This would be in a primary, secondary, special schools or college.
+The age range you'll be studying is from 4 to 19 years.
+There are elements of early years included when exploring child development and theory perspectives.
+It will cover all aspects of specialist support.
+Including planning, delivering, and reviewing assessment strategies.
+Also support learning alongside the teacher, bilingual support, special education needs and disability.
+Together with reflective practice, and personal and professional progress.
 You'll also be assessed in the workplace to demonstrate competency skills working at this level.

 This course will enable you to:

-- Work effectively alongside the class teacher to support all aspects of teaching and learning
+- Work alongside the class teacher to support all aspects of teaching and learning

 - Develop your own personal and professional reflective practice

 - Build a portfolio of evidence and tutor assessment of your skills, knowledge and competencies.